-As a full-time freelance designer on Google's Brand Studio team under the Creative Direction of Junko Maegawa, I helped to rebrand Google Science Fair, which is an online competition that inspires teens to solve real-world problems with the application of science, technology, engineering and maths.
-This included helping design the Brand Play Book, creating social, video and visual designs, a trophy, and designs for the final Awards Ceremony in Mountain View, California.
+Google Science Fair is a global competition that inspires teens to solve real-world problems with the application of science, technology, engineering and maths.
+My role included designing and developing the Science Fair branded toolkit, helping to develop the visual identity, art directing videos, designing a trophy and the final Awards Ceremony event in Mountain View, California.

 Creative Lead: Junko Maegawa

 Designer: Michelle Lin

 The Google Science Fair rebrand takes a new approach in creating a visual system that focuses on shapes that represent a variety of approaches to problem-solving and a broader diversity of perspectives.
 These shapes are born from the vast range of STEM-inspired disciplines, topics and challenges.

 Social Media Promotion